Celebrating 30 Years in Business

 2013: Off Road Tandems, Front Suspension and Full Suspension

-At the 2013 Interbike show, Calfee introduces two new Off Road tandem models; front suspension and full suspension.
-While we’ve already built a handful of custom Off Road tandems, we haven’t, until now, created a “stock” convention for these two platforms.
-Please consider geometry, features and pricing for our Off Road Front Suspension tandem and our Calfee Ellsworth Witness, Off Road Full Suspension tandem.
+At the 2013 Interbike show, Calfee introduces two new Off Road tandem models: hardtail and full suspension.
+While we have already built a handful of custom Off Road tandems, we have not, until now, created a “stock” convention for these two platforms.
+Please consider geometry, features and pricing for our Off Road hardtail tandem and Full Suspension tandem.

 2014: Tetra Convertible Tandem